 Following this first year of building fundamental skills, you will have many opportunities to audition for roles in department productions, co-productions with Syracuse Stage, numerous student- and faculty-sponsored productions, films produced by VPA film students, and Syracuse Stage productions (when age-appropriate roles are available).
 Equity points may be earned through work with Syracuse Stage.

 Please note that the acting audition process will include the prescreening of applicants.
-Prescreening audition submissions will be accepted beginning in early September (exact date to be announced) through November 15, 2017.
+Prescreening audition submissions will be accepted through November 15.
+Please see the audition requirements for additional information.